Vinyl Flooring Fitting Cost

 Getting a tradesperson in to lay your vinyl flooring will add to your total cost.
 So, you could save money by doing it yourself.
 And modern vinyl flooring can be done as a DIY project.
 However, you will need a few skills, some basic tools and a few extra materials to complete the job properly.

-You will need some knee pads, a measuring tape and utility knife.
-If you’re laying vinyl planks you will need also need spacers to create your expansion gap around the room perimeter, plus a rubber mallet for tapping each plank in place.
+You will need some knee pads, a measuring tape and a utility knife.
+If you’re laying vinyl planks you will also need spacers to create your expansion gap around the room perimeter, plus a rubber mallet for tapping each plank in place.
 A square tool is useful for creating neat cuts.
 The basic tools should cost between £40 and £60.
 Remember to check whether you need underlay and adhesive as well as the vinyl flooring.

 If you’re not sure how to install vinyl flooring, then sheet vinyl flooring might be a good option.
 It’s the easiest to fit as it’s simply laid out and cut to size.
 Often it only needs gluing at the edges.
 Tiles and planks will need to be laid one at a time and cut to size in places, to fit the room.